askiiart/arguably-interesting-blog/blog/using-clap.md

 }
 ```

-That's all you need to know to use `clap` at a very basic level; for more details, check out the docs [1].
+That's all you need to know to use `clap` at a very basic level; for more details, check out the docs (*clap Documentation*).
 But, you probably don't want to have to type in the entire command automatically, autocomplete would be nice.
 So I'll also go over how to use `clap_complete` as well.

 ## `clap_complete`

-Searching through the documentation [2], you'll notice that the docs don't cover how to use it with clap's derive at all.
-Instead, after some Googling, I found an example script in *clap*'s repository [3], which I then adapted and played around with a bit until I got it figured out.
+Searching through the documentation (*Clap_complete Documentation*), you'll notice that the docs don't cover how to use it with clap's derive at all.
+Instead, after some Googling, I found an example script in *clap*'s repository (*completion-derive.rs at master*), which I then adapted and played around with a bit until I got it figured out.

 Anyways, again, we need to install `clap_complete` first: